How to cover your medical expenses in Germany

 In Germany, there are two parallel health insurance systems:

-(b) Private health insurance can be chosen in some specific cases.
-It generally offers more extensive cover but is not automatically an advantage for all cases.
+- Private health insurance can be chosen in some specific cases.
+It generally offers more extensive coverage but is not automatically an advantage for all cases.

 Almost everyone can join the state insurance scheme, but only a few people are allowed to leave this system for private insurance.
 To work out which insurance scheme fits is best for you, follow these steps:

-Although this is complicated, take the time to analyze your situation in order to make the right decision.
+Although this is complicated, take the time to analyse your situation in order to make the right decision.
 Our health insurance guide will lead you to step by step through this decision process.

 When is state health insurance mandatory?